 This course is intended to serve as a capstone experience for the Exercise Science student.
 This is a course in which the student will demonstrate all that they have learned throughout the program through papers and presentations.
-Students registering for 3 credits will have 2 credits standard lecture and 1 credit field experience with 60 contact hours.
-Students registering for 2 credits will have 1.5 credits standard lecture and 0.5 credit field experience with 30 contact hours.
-Students registering for 1 credit will have 0.5 credits standard lecture and 0.5 credit field experience with 30 contact hours.
-Prerequisite: Approval of Program Director.
-As needed.
+Students will have 2 credits standard lecture and one (1) credit field experience with 60 contact hours.
+Prerequisite: Approval of Academic Advisor.
+Fall and Spring.

-PEXS 493B - Practicum in Coaching (1-3 cr hrs)
+PEXS 493B - Practicum in Coaching (3 cr hrs)

 Supervised experience in a coaching environment, assisting in design of practice and game plans, workouts, and learning experiences.
-Students registering for 3 credits will have 2 credits standard lecture and 1 credit field experience with 60 contact hours.
-Students registering for 2 credits will have 1.5 credits standard lecture and 0.5 credit field experience with 30 contact hours.
-Students registering for 1 credit will have 0.5 credits standard lecture and 0.5 credit field experience with 30 contact hours.
-Prerequisites: PEXS 351, 450.
-As Needed
+Students will have two (2) credits standard lecture and one (1) credit field experience with 60 contact hours.
+Prerequisites: PEXS 450.
+As

+Needed.